SriKrishna134/Family-Food-App/README.md

 ## Features

-- **Responsive Design:** The portfolio is designed to be accessible and visually appealing across various devices and screen sizes.
+- **Home:** The App is designed to be accessible and visually appealing across various devices and screen sizes.

-- **Project Showcase:** I can display my  coding projects with detailed information, including technologies used, project descriptions, and live demo links.
+- **Menu:** I can display my  coding projects with detailed information, including technologies used, project descriptions, and live demo links.

-- **Skills Section:** A dedicated section to showcase my skills and proficiency in different programming languages, frameworks, and tools.
+- **Sign in:** A dedicated section to showcase my skills and proficiency in different programming languages, frameworks, and tools.

-- **Contact Form:** An interactive contact form allowing visitors to reach out to me directly.
+- **Contact** An interactive contact form allowing visitors to reach out to me directly.

 ## Installation